billbrod/spatial-frequency-preferences/README.md

 I don't like how I handle `DATA_DIR` right now and am working on simplifying it, but that's what we have for now.

+This image only contains the python environment.
+Therefore, it only can run the steps of the analysis after `GLMdenoise` (i.e., from `partially-processed` or `fully-processed`, not from `preprocessed`).

 ### Experimental environment

 We also include a separate environment containing psychopy, if you wish to run